-The Sennheiser Momentum 2 On Ear Wireless Headphone Review are a really nice package made using high-quality material and loaded with useful features that exceedingly compensates for its premium price.
+The Sennheiser Momentum 2 On-Ear Wireless Headphone is a really nice package made using high-quality material and loaded with useful features that exceedingly compensates for its premium price.
 They have pads that rest on your ears rather than around them, which makes them more portable and compact.

 Sennheiser’s first generation of the Momentum headphones was all about fashion and style, with this second generation, however, they seem to be focusing more on strength and performance.
-The second generation has been tweaked and improved with an advanced noise canceling capabilities.
+The second generation has been tweaked and improved with advanced noise-canceling capabilities.
 The result is good looks, great sound quality, and enhanced comfort.

 Build and Design